-With regards to BP definition, the current cut off of 140/90 mmHg can be reduced to 130/80 to improve cardiovascular and renal outcomes as well as to reduce all-cause mortality.
+With regards to BP definition, the current cut-off of 140/90 mmHg can be reduced to 130/80 to improve cardiovascular and renal outcomes as well as to reduce all-cause mortality.

-The diagnosis of hypertension should no longer be based only on office BP readings alone but should be supplemented by home BP monitoring or ambulatory BP monitoring.
+The diagnosis of hypertension should no longer be based only on office BP readings alone but should be supplemented by HBPM or ABPM.